michaelsimon/cloudquest/README.md

 # Quest in the Clouds

-Quest in the Clouds is an exercise in building out infrastructure in AWS to support a basic node js application running in a Docker Container.
+Quest in the Clouds is an exercise in building out infrastructure in AWS to support a basic node JS application running in a Docker Container.
 We are running this Docker container on an EC2 instance.

 Terraform is leveraged to codify the infrastructure and performs the following operations:
 * Creates VPC, subnets, and all required network components.
 * Creates a private Elastic Container Registry to host the Docker image of the node JS application and pushes the binaries in this repo to ECR to create the image.
 * Creates an ECS cluster, service, and task definition to run the Docker image on an AWS EC2-ECS Instance.
 * Creates an EC2 launch template, autoscaling group, and application load balancer components to support the EC2 server-based hosting of the container.
-* Creates necesssary IAM roles and policies for ECS and EC2.
+* Creates necessary IAM roles and policies for ECS and EC2.

 ## Requirements
 ### Tools